This article describes a series of architectural approaches that you can use to build scalable commerce platforms using microservices in Google Cloud.

 In product catalogs, products have a set of attributes—name, description, and so on.
 But as your product catalog diversity grows, the number of distinct attributes grows as well.
 Each new category of products has its own set of attributes that can be used to search or filter on, such as item sizes and colors, or item type and model.

 Every product in a product catalog can have first-party images or videos, and might also have customer-supplied images or videos.
 You can store these sorts of assets in a scalable object storage system, capable of serving those assets directly to web applications or mobile applications.
 Cloud Storage is a managed object storage service that can serve data across multiple regions.
 Cloud Storage offers different tiers of data access and availability depending on your needs.
-For high performance, Cloud Content Delivery Network (CDN) leverages Google's globally distributed edge locations to accelerate delivery for content served from Cloud Storage.
+For high performance, Cloud CDN leverages Google's globally distributed edge locations to accelerate delivery for content served from Cloud Storage.
 This ensures that your static assets are located as close as possible to end users in order to minimize download latency.

 Shopper profiles have a consistent set of attributes and are often multidimensional.
 For example, some of your customers might have multiple shipping addresses or multiple payment methods, each with their own billing address.

 You can store shopper profiles in relational databases using multiple tables.
 However, you might also use NoSQL document-oriented databases to store customer profiles.
 This lets your shopper profiles be stored as single, rich objects that hold all of the data for a given customer.
-Cloud Datastore is a fully-managed NoSQL document-oriented database that can provide support for this use case.
+Datastore is a fully-managed NoSQL document-oriented database that can provide support for this use case.

 Ratings and reviews